Margomcclintock/ec2-remediation-system/README.md

 ----
 ## System Overview

 **Netflix's AWS Integration Server:** Netflix operates an external monitoring system called the AWS Integration Server that continuously monitors EC2 instance health across all AWS regions and integrates with ServiceNow infrastructure.
-This server automatically populates your custom tables with real EC2 instance data every 1 minute.
-When you create your tables with the correct naming and scope, this system will detect them and begin sending instance information (ID, name, and status \- "ON" for operational, "OFF" for failed/stopped instances).
+This server automatically populates the custom tables with real EC2 instance data every 1 minute.
+Once the tables were created with the correct naming and scope, this system detected them and began sending instance information (ID, name, and status \- "ON" for operational, "OFF" for failed/stopped instances).

 ## Implementation Steps
 1. **Build EC2 Monitoring Infrastructure (Steps 1 \- 3\)**